andrewjthomsen/Cosmo-Chat/README.md

 # chat-app-socket.io

 ## Description
-Cosmo Chat is a Socket.io powered chat room application that allows users to chat in real-time.
+This project was a passion project that was motivated by a group project.
+Cosmo Chat is a Socket.io powered chat app, written in Node.js that allows users to chat in real-time.
+MongoDb handles data storage and the styling was done with CSS.

 ## Libraries Used
 - Socket.io,